How Much Back Child Support Is A Felony In Texas

 Visitation Rights of Noncustodial Parents

 Have you ever wondered how visitation rights work for noncustodial parents in Texas?
 It’s a topic that often stirs up emotions and raises questions about fairness and parental involvement.
-In Texas, noncustodial parents—those who do not have primary custody of their children—are granted specific rights to visit and spend time with their children.
-These rights are crucial for maintaining a healthy relationship between the child and both parents.
+In Texas, the law recognizes the importance of maintaining a relationship between children and both parents, even when one parent does not have primary custody.

 Utilizing Legal Aid and Resources for Child Maintenance